-The Company has received financing commitments for the funds required for the start of production of the FF 91 Futurist assuming timely receipt of funds, but might need to raise additional capital in the event such financing commitments are not received in a timely manner.
-Although FF has successfully obtained commitments since August 2022 from several investors totaling \$267.0 million in convertible note financing, subject to certain conditions, and continues financing discussions with multiple parties, FF has experienced delays in securing additional funding commitments, which have exacerbated the supply chain pressures on FF's business.
+On March 29, 2023, FF announced the start of production of the FF 91 Futurist and, on April 14, 2023, FF's first production FF 91 Futurist vehicle came off the line.
+Although FF has successfully obtained commitments from August 14, 2022 to May 15, 2023 from several investors totaling \$347.0 million in convertible note financing, subject to certain conditions, and continues financing discussions with multiple parties, FF has experienced delays in securing additional funding commitments, which have exacerbated the supply chain pressures on FF's business.
 These factors, in addition to the continued rise in inflation and other challenging macroeconomic conditions, have led FF to take steps to preserve its current cash position, including implementing headcount reductions and other expense reduction and payment delay measures.
 Further efforts, including additional headcount reductions, may be undertaken in response to FF's financial condition and market conditions.
-Based on certain management assumptions, including the timely receipt of \$28.4 to \$48.4 million of additional funding, which commitments have been secured as part of the Sixth Amendment, and approval by stockholders of the proposal to increase FFIE's authorized shares of Class A Common Stock from 815,000,000 to 1,690,000,000, increasing the total authorized shares from 900,000,000 to 1,775,000,000, which approval was obtained during the special meeting of stockholders held on February 28, 2023, timely completion of key equipment installation and commissioning work at the ieFactory California in Hanford, California, suppliers meeting our supply chain requirements, the implementation and effectiveness of certain expense reduction and payment delay measures, and timely and successful testing and certification, FF expects start of production of the FF 91 Futurist at the end of March 2023, coming off the line in early April, and deliveries to users anticipated to begin before the end of April 2023.
+FF has developed a three-phase delivery plan for the FF 91 Futurist.
+The first phase is expected to begin at the end of May 2023, and the second phase is expected to begin at the end of the second quarter of 2023, followed by the third phase.
+The first phase is the "Industry Expert Futurist Product Officer (FPO) Co-Creation Delivery."
+In this first phase, the Industry Expert FPO(s) will pay in full for an FF 91 vehicle in order to reserve the vehicle and be trained in the use of the vehicle.
+The second phase is the "FPO Co-Creation Delivery."
+In this second phase, FPO(s) will take possession of the FF 91 vehicle.
+The successful beginning of the second phase is contingent on receiving parts on our required timeframes and completion of requisite tests.
+Further, FF expects to need substantial additional financing to start the third phase of the delivery plan and is in discussions with additional potential investors to obtain such financing.

+The Company needs to raise additional capital to support the production and delivery of the FF 91 Futurist and satisfy its other capital needs.
 There is no assurance FF will be able to timely receive sufficient funding under existing financing commitments to produce and deliver the FF 91 Futurist on that timeline or at all.
 If unable to receive sufficient funding, FF will be required to obtain new financing commitments, which may not be available to it under reasonable commercial terms.
-Further, there cannot be any assurance that FF will be able to develop the manufacturing capabilities and processes, or secure reliable sources of component supply to meet the quality, engineering, design or production standards, or the required production volumes to successfully grow into a viable business.
-There is also no assurance that FFIE stockholder approval of an authorized share increase will be obtained in a timely manner or at all.
+Further, there cannot be any assurance that FF will be able to develop the manufacturing capabilities and processes, or secure reliable sources of component supply to meet the quality, engineering, design or production standards, or to meet the required production volumes to successfully grow into a viable, cash flow positive business.